papivot/kickstart-pks-on-aws/README.md

 During this stage, the required product binaries(tiles) and associated stemcell are uploaded to OpsManager.
 Once done, the tile is configured and the changes applied.

 To upload the tile, sign in to https://network.pivotal.io.
 Once signed in, search for Pivotal Container Service.
-Select the appropriate version/release - for example - 1.5.1
+Select the appropriate version/release - for example - 1.5.1.

+Copy the `pivnet` cli command text and paste it in the bastion shell.
+For example -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNDI4NTc2OCwxNTEyMjc1NDMwLC00NT
-Y1OTEwNzQsNTQ3NTExMTExLDE0MjI2MzY4NDgsMzQ5MDYyOTM2
-LC0xNzkxMDYxNTczLC04OTgwMjEyNTEsLTEzMjA4MTQ0OSwtOT
-gxNDU1MjAsMTcyNTYxOTYzOCwtNTY3MjU5Mzc2LC0xNjE3MDgw
-MTMwLDE2NzA4MzAxMzgsNjkzMzcxNTA4LDIxMjYwNzA0NjAsLT
-E2MjI2NDkzNjMsLTEwMTQ2NjAwMTMsNTkxMDA2NDksLTE3Njc4
-Mzg0NjRdfQ==
+eyJoaXN0b3J5IjpbMjg4ODk5Njc5LDE1MTIyNzU0MzAsLTQ1Nj
+U5MTA3NCw1NDc1MTExMTEsMTQyMjYzNjg0OCwzNDkwNjI5MzYs
+LTE3OTEwNjE1NzMsLTg5ODAyMTI1MSwtMTMyMDgxNDQ5LC05OD
+E0NTUyMCwxNzI1NjE5NjM4LC01NjcyNTkzNzYsLTE2MTcwODAx
+MzAsMTY3MDgzMDEzOCw2OTMzNzE1MDgsMjEyNjA3MDQ2MCwtMT
+YyMjY0OTM2MywtMTAxNDY2MDAxMyw1OTEwMDY0OSwtMTc2Nzgz
+ODQ2NF19
 -->